 This obstacle refers to the institutional/ administrative and expert capacities of institutions responsible for climate change adaptation policies and actions.
 Some institutions have reached a personnel integrate knowledge into the planning certain level of knowledge and capacity as they and management process. have been working on climate change adaptation for many years.
-The need to develop a culture of Knowledge and data gaps interinstitutional cooperation and collaboration and the gaps in interinstitutional levels of knowledge This topic refers to the imperfect knowledge in inter-connected issues are summarized below.
-The Additionally, unequal capacity and engagement categories of gaps and obstacles addressed herein among central, regional and local governments can are associated with adaptation capacity which was potentially cause some institutions to be excluded from or show insufficient interest in determining Vulnerability and Risk Assessment to reduce climate change policies and adaptation priorities at the local and regional levels.
+The need to develop a culture of Knowledge and data gaps interinstitutional cooperation and collaboration and the gaps in interinstitutional levels of knowledge.
+This topic refers to the imperfect knowledge in from or show insufficient interest in determining the local and regional levels.

 There may be gaps in the level of awareness of decision-makers.
-Special capacity building programmes should be established, and the abilities to use informed decision-making skills and instruments should be enhanced to ensure that the the adaptation policy making process and the uncertainties and gaps in private studies.
-Such change adaptation largely depends on European knowledge gaps include the uncertainties regarding climate projections and relevant risks, the monetary other short-term purposes are prioritized in many value of the costs and benefits of adaptation, local sectors.
-Short-term returns are favoured because the vulnerabilities, and the availability of data for the impacts of many adaptation actions emerge in the monitoring and evaluation phases.
-These knowledge long term. and data gaps are also associated with the institutional capacity and policy and legal framework topics described above.
-Additionally, they can prevent on the costs and benefits of climate change some sectoral stakeholders from taking action.
-A major obstacle preventing energy companies to take on financial return.
-However, the disasters that have action on the risks of extreme weather events, for occurred prove that the cost of nonaction increases example, possibly involves uncertainty and the lack of instruments to include such risks in institutional decision-making processes.
+Special capacity building programmes should be established, and the abilities to use informed decision-making skills and instruments should be enhanced to ensure that the the adaptation policy making process and the knowledge gaps include the uncertainties regarding monitoring and evaluation phases.
+These knowledge long term. and data gaps are also associated with the institutional capacity and policy and legal framework topics some sectoral stakeholders from taking action.
+A example, possibly involves uncertainty and the lack of instruments to include such risks in institutional decision-making processes.